-- Official Graduate Record Examination (GRE) scores for tests taken on or after August 1, 2014 should have a combined Verbal and Quantitative score of 305.
+- Official Graduate Record Examination (GRE) scores for tests taken within the last 5 years should have a combined Verbal and Quantitative score of 305.

 - TOEFL for international students (preferred score of 580 for paper test, 92 iBT, IELTS 6.5 or higher).